 One Month Into All-Door Boarding, Muni Reports Some Lines Moving Faster

-A preliminary report on the impact of all-door boarding on five Muni routes in July shows drops in dwell times -- the period buses spend at stops -- and a shift toward rear-door boarding.
+A Muni report of the impact of all-door boarding on five Muni routes in July shows drops in "dwell times" and a shift toward rear-door boarding.
 Image: SFMTA

 One month after the SF Municipal Transportation Agency switched to system-wide all-door boarding, an early report from the agency shows some significant increases in bus speeds.